 Australia is a land of savage beauty, big adventure and even bigger horizons.
 There are good reasons why the country finds itself touted as one of the ultimate travel getaways; it has personality in spades, landscapes to die for and more than its fair share of sunshine.
 And if beaches, rainforest and outback aren’t your thing, then its major cities are outstanding destinations in their own right.

 In many ways the country breeds extremes.
-The fiery atmosphere of a gill-packed Aussie Rules match in Melbourne and the champagne-fuelled glitz of a Sydney Harbour cruise seem to belong to another planet entirely when compared to the quiet, epic expanses of the Red Centre and the glorious ocean-bashed coastlines of the west.
+The fiery atmosphere of an Aussie Rules match in Melbourne and the champagne glitz of Sydney Harbour belong to another planet entirely when compared to the quiet expanse of the Red Centre or the surf-bashed coastlines of the west.

 Knowing where to go is arguably the toughest part.
-There are well-travelled paths, with Sydney and the east coast being a particularly popular choice, but when you’re faced with a country of this magnitude, potential itineraries are numberless.
-For the gastro-curious there are vineyards, food festivals, produce markets and local delicacies.
-For adrenaline nuts there are surf beaches, mountain trails, ski slopes and reef dives.
-Options are similarly plentiful for hedonists, families, wildlife-lovers and culture vultures.
-So when the tourist board controversially coined the slogan ‘So where the bloody hell are you?’ a few years ago, it raised a fair point.
+There are well-travelled paths, with Sydney and the east coast being a perennially popular choice.
+When you’re faced with a country of this magnitude, hwoever, potential itineraries are numberless.
+The Great Barrier Reef?
+Uluru?
+The Great Ocean Road?
+Kakadu?
+Hobart?
+The Kimberley?
+When the tourist board controversially coined the slogan “So where the bloody hell are you?” it raised a fair point.